ravesec/ravesec.github.io/_posts/2025-05-05-wireguard.md

 Enter a name for the access list.
 I chose 'proxy-admin-panel'.

 Navigate to the Authorization tab and create a username and password for the access list.
+The user and pass should be the same as the credentials you configured for the admin panel, allowing you to log in with HTTP basic authentication.

 Navigate to Access and configure access for specific subnets.
 I just specified 0.0.0.0/0.